aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/document-builder-overview/navigation-with-cursor/_index.md

 ﻿---
 title: Navigation with Cursor
-description: "Aspsoe.Words for .NET allows you to navigate between different nodes within a document, such as a paragraph, bookmark, or a specific character, using a virtual cursor."
+description: "Aspsoe.Words for .NET enables you to navigate between different nodes within a document, such as a paragraph, bookmark, or a specific character, using a virtual cursor."
 type: docs
 weight: 10
 url: /net/navigation-with-cursor/